The Fear Factory

 You cling to old strategies simply because they’re familiar.
 Many companies that fail, often appear to be operating under full sail.
 Yes, there’s lots of action happening in these organizations, but it’s usually the wrong kind of action.
 It’s what earned success in years gone by.
 Leaders at these organizations think that if a strategy has worked before then it’s got to work again—and that more of the same can only be better.
 They go out of their way to convince themselves that the old strategy is working—especially when it isn’t.

 The difference between a rut and a grave is only about five and a half feet.
 Instead of digging themselves out of the rut they’re in, leaders who cling to old strategies end up just digging themselves in deeper when change occurs in the marketplace.
 Suddenly, they realize the competition has caught up to them or customers are starting to disappear.
+Hence, as an aftermath, many contradictions, like this Zendesk Competition arise, and make the market look too esoteric to them.

 You assume you (and you alone) “should” have all the answers.
 Fearful leaders often operate like lone wolves.
 They have to do everything themselves to feel confident it will be done correctly, and they resist considering (much less relying on) the opinions and recommendations of others.